Sequential attractors in combinatorial threshold-linear networks: Directional graphs, chains, and cycles

 \subsection{Directional cycles}

-We can also chain directional graphs together in a cyclic manner, giving a directional chain that wraps around so that $\tau_N$ is identified with $\tau_0$.
+We can also chain directional graphs together in a cyclic manner, so the directional chain wraps around and $\tau_N$ is identified with $\tau_0$.
 We call any graph $G$ that can be created in this way a \emph{directional cycle}.

 \begin{definition}[directional cycle] Let $G$ be a graph with node partition $\{\tau_1| \cdots|\tau_N\}$.
 For each $i=1, \ldots, N$, let $G_i \od G|_{\tau_{i-1} \cup \tau_i}$ be the induced subgraph on adjacent components (cyclically identifying $\tau_N = \tau_0$).
 We say that $G$ is a \emph{directional cycle} if each $G_i$ is directional with direction $\tau_{i-1} \to \tau_i$, and every edge of $G$ is an edge in some $G_i$ (i.e., there are no edges between nonadjacent $\tau_i$ components). \end{definition}